maizzle/starter-gradients/README.md

 ## Compatibility

-The templates use a CSS `background-image` linear gradient with a VML fallback for Outlook, which means it works in more than 87% of all email clients (possibly even more, lots of email clients for the Mac should support this just fine).
+The templates use a CSS `background-image` linear gradient with a VML fallback for Outlook, which means it works in over 87% of all email clients (possibly even more, lots of email clients for the Mac should support this just fine).

 Email clients that don't support either of those will show a solid background color.